 Be grateful that you have another day to live on this beautiful planet.

-Many people don’t have this opportunity and would do everything to live another day.
+Many people don't have this opportunity and would’ve done everything to live another day.

 Don't get mad about your pectus excavatum condition.

-There is nothing to be worried about unless it causes heart function problems.
+There is nothing to be worried about unless it causes heart or lung functioning problems.